scwangdyd/zero_shot_hoi/README.md

 **This code is for zero-shot human-object interaction detection (ZSHOI)**
 # ZSHOI

-Discovering human interaction with novel objects via zero-shot learning, 2019.
+This implements our paper "Discovering Human Interactions with Novel Objects via Zero-Shot Learning", in CVPR, 2020.

 ## Getting Started